EPCCed/eidf-docs/docs/services/gpuservice/policies.md

 !!! important
     This policy is automated and does not require users to change their job or pod specifications.

+!!! important
+    The preference would be, that you lower this number unless you are confident you need the workload to run for the maximum duration.
+Any configuration errors in your code can lead to the container running for the whole duration, but not yielding a result and taking cluster resources away from other users.

 ## Kueue